 **BONUS CAL QUESTION: This is 1 of only 2 Al-Anon books given to the White House staff at “The 1970 White House Conference on Children.”
 What was the other one?
 (Hint: an early version of item # B-5!)

-***DOUBLE BONUS CAL QUESTION: The 1st edition of this book features a quote from a speech given at a Temperance Society gathering way back in 1842 that compared alcoholism to other hereditary diseases.
+***DOUBLE BONUS CAL QUESTION: The first edition of this book features a quote from a speech given at a Temperance Society gathering way back in 1842 that compared alcoholism to other hereditary diseases.
 Who said it?
 (Hint: the same person quoted on item # M-12!)